Halloween and Other Seasons by Al Sarrantonio

 - Year Six at Hogwarts

 Wow.
 Stunned silence.
 Things are now kicked up one more level.
 We are pretty much leaving the more child-like atmosphere behind and striking into adult territory; it's only fitting since Harry is almost an adult himself.
 Since I know that I won't be able to avoid mentioning it here, let me preface this review with a spoiler alert.
 I'm going to mention things that will give away key plot points; if you don't want them spoiled, stop reading now.
 Start Spoiler Alert Right from the start we get a scene with Snape that has you immediately go "Finally, we now know that Snape is bad."
 Later on, I began to doubt it a little as Dumbledore had complete faith in Snape.
 I guess that makes the betrayal and death at the end that much harder to take.
 I will admit that I was disappointed Rowling made Snape bad; I was hoping that he was really misunderstood the whole time and would prove himself by the end.
 Not going to happen now.
 And then Dumbledore's death.
 I didn't see that coming.
 I figured it would be Harry and Dumbledore vs. Voldemort in Book 7; of course, Dumbledore would be injured and it would be Harry by himself against Voldemort but dying now.
 Wow.
-It means that the final showdown will now be three fold: Draco Malfoy, Snipe and Lord Voldemort.
+It means that the final showdown will now be three fold: Draco Malfoy, Snape and Lord Voldemort.
 Harry better keep Hermione and Ron close because he is going to need their help.
 End Spoiler Alert Rowling deserves a lot of credit for continuing to escalate the action and the story.
 She could have worked her way into a pattern and given readers what we expected instead of what we wanted.
 I'm really glad that she didn't.

 Harry Potter and the Order of the Phoenix by J.K.
 Rowling